tjmdigital, July 21, 2020

 Often you’ll see a CrashLoopBackoff error rather than an OOMKilled error.
 After too many OOMKilled errors in too short a time, Kubernetes will add a delay between retries and the status will change to CrashLoopBackoff as above.
 In order to diagnose the problem in that case, you can check the output of ‘kubectl describe pod’ where you should be able to see the reason for the pods termination.

 You have the ‘pick of the litter’ of cloud providers so to speak.
-There has been a long-standing battle between AWS, Azure and Google Cloud, and you want to compare them all to make sure your team is utilising the one(s) that work for you.
+There has been a long-standing battle between AWS, Azure and Google Cloud, and you want to compare them all to make sure your team is utilizing the one(s) that work for you.

 Spoiler: They’re all used for the same purpose and provide nearly the same services.
-But you should still take a good look at each to determine which might be the best for you, or which aspects to use of which - if you’re utilising a Kubernetes Managed Service.
+But you should still take a good look at each to determine which might be the best for you, or which aspects to use of which – if you’re utilizing a Kubernetes Managed Service.
 Keep in mind when you look at each cloud provider that they each have varied price models, and you might also consider using a provider closer to your geographical region, or the region of your users.

 AWS has been in the game the longest and, because of that, is often considered the leading platform.
-With a vast tool set that continues to grow exponentially, the capabilities of Amazon Web Services (AWS) are unmatched.
+With a vast toolset that continues to grow exponentially, the capabilities of Amazon Web Services (AWS) are unmatched.

 A close competitor to AWS with an extremely capable cloud infrastructure, Microsoft Azure has the benefit of integrating with other Microsoft tools.
 It should be a strong candidate for enterprises with an existing Microsoft footprint with cloud services and SaaS licenses being managed in a single place.

-A well-funded potential underdog in the competition, Google entered the cloud market after Amazon Web Service and doesn't have the enterprise focus that helps draw corporate customers.
-But Google is Google, with strong expertise in AI and analytics that present as significant advantages, and having created Kubernetes their managed Kubernetes service is unrivalled.
+A well-funded potential underdog in the competition, Google entered the cloud market after Amazon Web Service and doesn’t have the enterprise focus that helps draw corporate customers.
+But Google is Google, with strong expertise in AI and analytics that present as significant advantages, and having created Kubernetes their managed Kubernetes service is unrivaled.

 Nothing worth having comes easy, right?
-Complex functionalities in Kubernetes like networking, managing authentication, connectivity between services, role based access controls etc. are hard to get your head around if you’re completely new to the game.
+Complex functionalities in Kubernetes like networking, managing authentication, connectivity between services, role-based access controls etc. are hard to get your head around if you’re completely new to the game.

-not have to be complicated
+Being in control doesn’t have to be complicated